Skip to main content

 console.log(isValid) // returns true/false

-As well, for convenience the signature validation fucntions above support verifying EOA or Smart Wallet signatures.
+As well, for convenience the signature validation functions above support verifying EOA or Smart Wallet signatures.
 This allows you to use a single code path in your Dapp to verify any kind of signature and support multiple wallets at the same time, like Metamask, Coinbase, Sequence, WalletConnect, Argent, Rainbow, etc. -- all Ethereum compatible wallets, EOA or Smart Wallets, will just work.